-Massive Analysis of cDNA Ends = 3′ mRNA-Seq
+Massive Analysis of cDNA Ends = highly sensitive 3′ mRNA-Seq

 High Resolution Gene Expression at only 10% of RNA-Seq sequencing costs – Service or Kit